-- There is a shortage of water because the water reservoir is small and cannot supply all the nearby wards with water. - Request to change the dilapidated water infrastructure. - Request to fix the existing boreholes in the area. - Please attend to the illegal connections - Request for toilets. - Please fix the taps. - Request for toilets in the following areas: Kwadotikazi, Emoyeni, Bhalekisi, Emathangini, Olivershoek, Ogade, Emadwaleni - Request for water in the following areas: Dabani, KwaDoyikazi, Emathangini, Olivershoek, Ogade, Emadwaleni - Request for boreholes in the following areas: Bhalikisi near the Ntumbane School, Emathangini, Olivershoek, Ogade, Emadwaleni - Request for the municipality to create water awareness campaign. - Request for the municipality to respond swiftly on burst pipes.
+- The following need assistance in starting a business of commercial farming (chickens) some already have the business but need proper facilities to sustain the business: Spha 079 474 4712, Nosipho Hlatshwayo, Nondumiso Hlophe 072 4467804 and Xolile Ndlovu in Manzane area - Gcwalisile Hlongwane 072 741 7624 -request for employment. - Nompilo Nhlangothi 071 270 1399 request for employment - Nobuhle Dlamini 067 386 7894 request for VIP toilet - Zinhle Hlatshwayo 072 022 8382/071 374 5645 needs assistance on her crop farming (beans) she has the seeds, fertilizer now she needs the necessary equipment that can assist with plantation, she also has a garden but doesn't have fence to protect her plants the neighbourhood animals destroy her plantation - Ntombizethu Dlamini Request for RDP house because the existing structure can collapse anytime. - Request to change the dilapidated water infrastructure. - Request to fix the existing boreholes in the area. - Please attend to the illegal connections - Request for toilets. - Please fix the taps. - Request for toilets in the following areas: Kwadotikazi, Emoyeni, Bhalekisi, Emathangini, Olivershoek, Ogade, Emadwaleni - Request for water in the following areas: Dabani, KwaDoyikazi, Emathangini, Olivershoek, Ogade, Emadwaleni - Request for boreholes in the following areas: Bhalikisi near the Ntumbane School, Emathangini, Olivershoek, Ogade, Emadwaleni - Request for the municipality to create water awareness campaign. - Request for the municipality to respond swiftly on burst pipes.